 Can cats eat bananas?

-Yes, bananas are safe for cats to eat in moderation.
-Bananas are rich in vitamin B6, manganese, vitamin C, potassium and dietary fibre.
+Yes, cats can eat bananas in moderation.
+Rich in vitamin B6, manganese, vitamin C, potassium and dietary fibre, bananas make a healthy treat.
 However, because cats have evolved to consume a meat diet, they are not able to digest plant material as effectively as omnivores and herbivores.

 Snacks should make up no more than 10% of a cat’s diet.
 Cats are obligate carnivores which means they need to consume meat to survive as they are unable to manufacture some vitamins, amino acids and fatty acids and must obtain them in their pre-formed state from the meat and organs they consume.
 Some cats do enjoy the additional non-meat treats including fruit, vegetables, eggs, cheese and yoghurt.

 Ripe bananas can be fed raw, frozen pieces or air-dried chips which make a great snack.

 Fibre may be of benefit for mild constipation, although there are more effective foods and treatments.
 Overall a banana offers little in the way of nutritional benefit.